HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 ## Third-party requests and bytes

 Many websites—especially online stores—load a significant amount of code and content from third-parties: for analytics, A/B testing, customer behavior tracking, advertising, and social media support.
-Third-party content can have a [significant impact on performance](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript).
-[Patrick Hulce](https://twitter.com/patrickhulce)'s [third-party-web tool](https://github.com/patrickhulce/third-party-web) is used to determine third-party requests for this report, and this is discussed more in the [Third Parties](./third-parties) chapter.
+Third-party content can have a <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">significant impact on performance</a>.
+[Patrick Hulce](https://twitter.com/patrickhulce)'s <a hreflang="en" href="https://github.com/patrickhulce/third-party-web">third-party-web tool</a> is used to determine third-party requests for this report, and this is discussed more in the [Third Parties](./third-parties) chapter.

 {{ figure_markup(
   image="fig17.png",